roddhjav/apparmor.d/docs/full-system-policy.md

 !!! note "Profile requirement"

     To work as intended, all userland services **must** have a profile For a given distribution.
-If it is to complex to ensure all services are profiled, you can add rules in a local addition file under `/etc/apparmor.d/usr/sdu.d`.
+If it is too complex to ensure that all services are profiled, you can add rules in a local addition file under `/etc/apparmor.d/usr/sdu.d`.

 ## Role Based Access Control (RBAC)